TabishIzhar/StrucPy/docs/source/InputExample.rst

 Nodes Details
 ----------------
-Nodes details of the reinforced concrete model is a **Mandatory Parameter** and should be passed in *DataFrame*.
-It represents the joints of the reinforced concrete frame.
+`nodes_details` is a **Mandatory Parameter**, represents Nodes details of the reinforced concrete model and should be passed in *DataFrame*.
+It gives the joints detail of the reinforced concrete frame.
 The DataFrame must contain three columns.
 Nodes details columns are **positional arguments**.
 The *index* of the Dataframe represents *Name of the Node*, it must be a *positive integer*.

 * 1st Column must contain x-Coordinate of the nodes in **meters (m)**.